LoopLLC/LoopCache/README.md

 - Run as a Windows Service or from the console
 - Clients can be written in any language
 - Custom binary protocol
+- Objects are not persisted to disk.
+It's a cache, not a database.

 ## Consistent Hashing